 Receptive problems occur when someone has difficulty understanding language, this can be either written or spoken language.
 Receptive problems usually occur from a young age, and comprehension usually develops before expression.
 However, adults can suffer from receptive problems; this is usually a result of damage to the brain.
 This can be caused by a brain tumour, infection or after a stroke.
 The damage usually affects the left side of the brain, which is responsible for language.
 Different aspects of communication are affected depending on which part of the brain has been damaged and to what extent.

 People who have a receptive problem may get extremely frustrated.
 Speech and language therapists work with patients and their families to try and work through some of these frustrations and to improve methods for communication and help with understanding.

 There are many different causes of receptive language problems, and symptoms can vary depending on each individual.
 A stroke is the most common cause of receptive problems in adults.
-A stroke happens after there is lack of oxygen to the brain and is caused by a blood clot or bleeding in the brain.
+A stroke happens after there is lack of oxygen to the brain and is caused by bleeding or a blood clot in the brain.